bharath12b5/mvn-linux/Building-gccgo.md

 These instructions describe how to build gccgo 1.4.2 for IBM Linux on z Systems (RHEL 6.6/RHEL 7.1 and SLES 11/SLES12).

-[GCC 5](https://gcc.gnu.org/gcc-5/changes.html) will provide a complete implementation of Go 1.4.2.
-Until GCC 5 is officially released later this year, you can build the GCC source code to obtain a Go 1.4.2 compiler and run-time environment for testing on Linux on z Systems.
+[GCC 5](https://gcc.gnu.org/gcc-5/changes.html) provides a complete implementation of Go 1.4.2.
+Until GCC 5 is officially released for RHEL and SLES, you can build the GCC source code to obtain a Go 1.4.2 compiler and run-time environment for testing on Linux on z Systems.
 These instructions have been tested on both RHEL 6.6/7.1 and SLES 11/12.

 _**Note:** When following the steps below, please use a standard permission user unless otherwise specified._